 Alaska Airlines is an intriguing airline partner.

 Like most US-based programs, you won’t be able to easily earn miles in Australia unless you credit Qantas flights to it.
-But as of September 2024, there is a new roundabout way to transfer American Express Membership Rewards Points to Alaska Airlines via Hawaiian Airlines.
+But there is a way to earn miles via HawaiianMiles.
+In Australia, Amex Membership Rewards members can convert to HawaiianMiles at a 2:1 rate.
+From Hawaiian, points can be transferred onwards to Mileage Plan at a 1:1 rate.

 Finally, consider these programs in your arsenal

-7. Cathay Pacific Asia Miles
+7. Cathay (formerly Asia Miles)

 8. American Airlines AAdvantage

-You can use it for flat-rate Qantas domestic flights or great-value travel to Europe and the USA.
+You can use AAdvantage for flat-rate Qantas domestic flights or great-value travel to Europe and the USA.
 For example, it only costs 25,000 miles to fly Business Class between Australia and New Zealand, even if you’re coming from Perth!

 Unfortunately, it’s otherwise not easy to earn AAdvantage miles in Australia.
 Apart from buying miles, you can accumulate miles by crediting flights to AAdvantage.
 If you’re on a high-value paid ticket (such as Premium Economy or Business Class to Europe or USA), you could earn a decent chunk of miles for a future flight.